mehemken/hememken.io/pages/index.md

 ##About

-I'm a junior automation engineer in Los Angeles, CA. I'm working on getting the [AWS Solutions Architect Associate][3] and I should have that in a few months.
+I'm a junior automation engineer in Los Angeles, CA. I'm working on getting the [AWS Solutions Architect Associate][3] this year.

 I work mostly with Python, which I've been using for a couple of years for personal projects.
-Currently, I'm using AWS for a few personal services that I've written in the Flask.
-Those are served up with Nginx and my CI/CD is powered by Jenkins.
-Although, I'm looking to switch to Buildbot because of my Python background.
-Jenkins runs on the JVM and my projects do not.
-For that reason I think Jenkins is not the right tool for this job.
+Currently, my interests lie in automating code deployment to the cloud.
+Most of my projects are built with Flask, however I've got a few projects going in Django and Go that I'll automate as well.
+My main tools for automation are Terraform and Ansible.

+I've been quite dissatisfied with Jenkins and Buildbot as CI/CD tools.
+They are too complicated to use for simple things like single page websites.
+I'm intersted in exploring the CI/CD space to find simpler tooling and methods and perhaps build my own FOSS solutions.

 In my spare time I train Brazilian Jiu Jitsu, follow the world chess elite tournaments and eat sushi in West Los Angeles.

 ##Hire me

-Does your team manually deploy code to production?
-Are you manually running your tests?
-Do you manually set up a staging environment?
-Would you run your tests more often if they were automated?

-You don't have to live with these pain points.
-All of this can be automated with well known, well documented, open source tools.
-I can help you set up a continuous pipeline tailored to your specific needs.

-I'm actively looking for full, part time or contract work that involves AWS, CI/CD and Python.
-If you already use other technologies such as Chef, golang, docker etc, I would be very excited to work with those tools as well!

-One example of my work is the [International JiuJitsu Education Fund][5] website.
-The infrastructure is all on AWS.
+I tutor various topics in programming and cloud at the introductory and intermediate levels.
+If you'd like to set up a single or recurring session, [contact me][7]!
+Subjects include

+* Python
+* Ansible
+* Terraform
+* CloudFormation
+* AWS
+* Go (coming soon)

 ##What I do